Satifi2/OSdyx/README.md

-# OSdyx
+# OS
-my own OS labs
+This is a repository for operating system learning.